BCStudentSoftwareDevTeam/documentation/production-servers.md

 If the server is accessible off campus we can use [Lets Encrypt](https://letsencrypt.org/).
-If not, we will need to get a certificate and set it up manually.
+If not, we will need to get a certificate from GlobalSign and set it up manually.

 #### Lets Encrypt
 Check up to date instructions from letsencrypt: https://certbot.eff.org/instructions.
 The gist is as follows.